mrrSwift/Swiftly-Tools/docs/README.md

 Collection of tools and data for speed up your coding and enhance code

-Can be used in express, vue, react, mongoose and any web app
+Can be used in express, vue, react, gsap, mongoose and any web app

 ## Modules
+- gsap
+  - from
+  - anime
+  - scrollTrigger
 - color
   - colors
   - rgbToHex